Whenever a new beauty treatment pops up, there’s bound to be a discussion on its safety.

 Permanent makeup has been around for a while, so there’s been plenty of time to study its effects.
-All possible side-effects and the circumstances under which they may occur are known, as are the ways to predict and prevent them.
+In general, the possible side-effects of PMU and the circumstances under which they may occur are known, as are the ways to predict and prevent them.

 If you’re considering getting a treatment, it’s natural you’re wondering how safe is permanent makeup.
 So look no further, PMUHub answers all your questions!